Quick Start

 // Convert nonce to BN for Solana transaction serialization

-const = new .BN(().());- Input values must be < 2^252 (Curve25519 scalar field limit)
+const = new .BN(().());- Input values must be less than the Curve25519 base field modulus (2^255 − 19), the field

-encrypt()returnsnumber[][]whereciphertext[i]is the encrypted form ofinputs[i]computationOffsetis a unique 8-byte identifier that tracks this computation on-chainnonceBNconverts the nonce bytes to a BigNumber for Solana transaction serialization
+RescueCipherencrypts over encrypt()takesbigint[]; convert other types first — e.g.BigInt(true)for a boolean, orBigInt(value)foru8–u128integersencrypt()returnsnumber[][]whereciphertext[i]is the encrypted form ofinputs[i]computationOffsetis a unique 8-byte identifier that tracks this computation on-chainnonceBNconverts the nonce bytes to a BigNumber for Solana transaction serialization

 Set Up Event Listener

 Load your Anchor program and set up the event listener before submitting the transaction.
-This ensures you can receive the encrypted computation results when they're ready.
+This ensures you can receive the encrypted results when they're ready.

-import * as from "@coral-xyz/anchor";
+import * as from "@anchor-lang/core";

-import { } from "@coral-xyz/anchor";
+import { } from "@anchor-lang/core";

 import { } from "../target/types/your_program";